Product Design

 With all my experience, one thing that helped me adapt to digital change was gaming.
 Each game was a different interface, control method and world with problems to solve.

-During my 2011-12 sabbatical I decided the one thing I wanted to create some games.
+During my 2011-12 sabbatical I decided the one thing I wanted to create that I had missed out on was some games.
 Having that experience growing up, then a digital designer meant I could create games 100% on my own.
 From pencil sketches and concepts to playable demos.
 Game design and development is some of the most challenging out there.
 You create worlds inside engines.
 Everything has a consequence and you need to be multi-threaded in every aspect of the design and build.
+I never knew that making games would be more fun than playing them, there lies the challenge, the most complex game of all is making them.

 Gembugs